 What follows are lots of lectures on various aspects of Japanese grammar and Niko is great at explaining how it all works and what differences there are in comparison with English.
 Audio files of the words and sentences that he uses as an example accompany any explanations and he is also great at answering any questions in the comment section at the end of each lesson.

 Each lecture also builds on the one before and so there is a very coherent feel to it as you progress through the lectures.

 A criticism again is that I went through seventeen lectures before actually being asked to produce even just a couple of example sentences.

 As such, I didn’t find it very engaging or interactive and I don’t honestly know if I could complete the whole course by simply reading through all the grammar points.
 There are over a hundred lectures in the course for you to work through and they all have a nearly identical look about them which makes it a bit monotonous after a while.

-If you do decide to take the course, I’d recommend using italki’s Notebooks section to practice these grammar points by writing and getting feedback from a Japanese speaker (it’s free).
+If you do decide to take the course, I’d recommend using LangCorrect or the Exercise section in italki’s community features to practice these grammar points by writing and getting feedback from a Japanese speaker (they’re both free).

 Niko does explain everything very clearly though and the depth he goes into is impressive.
 I saw quite a lot of people commenting on how useful his explanations were.

 The course though basically ends up being a more personable version of a Japanese textbook which you simply have to read through.
 There is very little for you to engage with apart from a small exercise that is thrown up every now and again.